openvswitch/ovs/Documentation/intro/install/general.rst

   an OpenFlow controller.
 If libssl is installed, then Open vSwitch will automatically build with support for it.

+- libwolfssl, from wolfSSL, is optional and can be used instead of openssl to provide commercial open source library for TLS and Crypto.
+Enabled using --with-wolfssl.
+See details in ./Documentation/intro/install/wolfssl.rst.

 - libcap-ng, written by Steve Grubb, is optional but recommended.
 It is required to run OVS daemons as a non-root user with dropped root privileges.
   If libcap-ng is installed, then Open vSwitch will automatically build with